The Old Telephone Company, Essex, England

 Established in 1986

-Exclusively old telephones and parts for over 20 years
+Exclusively old telephones and parts for 25 years

 Up